 These skills need to be established in the first year of schooling.
 A number of useful strategies for teaching them well to young children feature in the new, free, online Sounds~Write Udemy course.
 It’s meant for parents, but there’s a lot in it that will be useful to early years teachers, therapists and other interested professionals too.

 Decodable books can be used in blending instruction, along with other reading and word-building activities containing the sound-spelling relationships and word types that have been learnt.
-Working on spelling the same kinds of words targets segmenting skills, and my Workbook 1 and 2 samplers are free downloadable activities targeting segmenting too.
+Working on spelling the same kinds of words targets segmenting skills as well.

 After children can blend and segment spoken words well, including words with consonant combinations, like ‘camp’ and ‘bench’ and ‘stop’ and ‘bring’, they need to develop advanced phonemic awareness.
 This is crucial to reading fluency, as it allows children to rapidly build the pool of words they can instantly, effortlessly recognise (via a process called orthographic mapping, which you can read all about in this excellent book by David A. Kilpatrick).